doctor-ew/prd-to-prod/docs/PromptTemplates/00-MASTER-GUIDE.md

 ---

-## How to Use This Guide

-1. **Instructor**: Present the PRD live during class
-2. **Students**: Follow Phase 1 prompts to generate foundation docs
-3. **Students**: Execute Phase 2 prompts to implement each ticket
-4. **Students**: Use Phase 3 prompts to create milestone structure (documentation)
-5. **Students**: Test and verify the final application

----

 ## Important Notes

 - Phases 1 and 2 happen during class for actual development
 - Phase 3 is for documenting what was built (creating the milestone structure)
 - The AI assistant is a tool, not a replacement for understanding
-- Students should review and understand all generated documents
+- Participants should review and understand all generated documents
-- The hierarchical structure (Epic → Story → Ticket) is critical for organization
+- The Atomic/hierarchical structure (Organism → Molecule → Atomic) is critical for organization

 ---

 ## Learning Objectives

-By completing this workflow, students will learn:
+By completing this workflow, Participants will learn:
 1. How to work effectively with AI coding assistants
 2. How to structure complex projects into manageable tasks
 3. Modern web development with Next.js, TypeScript, and APIs